-I am a Licensed Independent Clinical Social Worker (LICSW) with over 10 years of experience treating clients with a wide range of diagnoses.
+I am a Licensed Independent Clinical Social Worker (LICSW) and Certified Eating Disorders Specialist (CEDS) with over 10 years of experience treating clients with a wide range of diagnoses.
 Holding a Master of Social Work from Boston College, as well as a Master of Business Administration from Boston University in Health Care Management has provided me with a myriad of skills on which I draw to enhance the quality of people’s lives.
 I am a member of the National Association of Social Workers, the Academy of Cognitive Therapy, International OCD Foundation, and the International Association of Eating Disorder Professionals.
 I am also a professional member of the Multi Service Eating Disorders Association (MEDA).

 I specialize in treating adults (ages 18 and older) who are dealing with personal and professional stress.
 Many of my clients have difficulty managing their lives due to mental health issues.
 I also work with many college and graduate students who are struggling with issues related to college adjustment, academic and social stress, and homesickness.

 Prior to opening my private practice, I worked in an outpatient clinic where I treated children, adults, and families with a history of trauma.
 I worked with clients with an array of diagnoses, including Post-Traumatic Stress Disorder (PTSD), depression, and anxiety.
 Boston University School of Social Work Professional Education Program granted me a certificate in The Assessment and Treatment of Psychological Trauma.